 Research is underway to better understand this relationship but there is still a lot that is unknown.

-We are conducting our own research to better understand allergies in general and are excited to leverage scientific breakthroughs as we expand our product offering.
+We are conducting our own research to better understand allergies in general and are excited to leverage scientific breakthroughs as we expand our allergy testing and treatment offerings.